microsoft/TemplateStudio/code/TemplateStudioForWinUICs/Templates/Proj/Default/wts.ProjectName/README.md

 ﻿*Recommended Markdown viewer: [Markdown Editor VS Extension](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.MarkdownEditor).*

-This project was created using [Microsoft Windows Template Studio](https://aka.ms/wts).
+This project was created using [Microsoft Template Studio](https://aka.ms/wts).

 ## Getting Started
 This app was built using WinUI 3 and the Windows App SDK.